ysiqi618/SUPER-for-CT-image-recon/README.md

 ## Trained models
 Trained models are included in the root folder "trained_model".

+## Data
+We used "2016 NIH AAPM-Mayo Clinic Low Dose CT Grand Challenge" data (https://www.aapm.org/grandchallenge/lowdosect/#patientData) in our experiments.
+The code to extract regular-dose images from the dataset is given in 'data/read_mayo_IMA.m'.
+The code to generate our low-dose test data is 'data/test_data_maker.m'.

 ## Code: SUPER with WavResNet #############
 folder "super_wavresnet":
 1. SUPER-WRN-EP: